hippke/adi/README.md

 ## Eyecandy
-A single frame can be generates for visual verification of the transit shape:
+A single frame can be generates for visual verification of the transit shape.
 ```python
 def save_videoframe(fluxarray, framenumber):
     fig = plt.figure(frameon=False)